Skip to main content

 • Every hotfix that lands on main must also be merged back into dev so the branches don't drift.
 If staging is mid-soak when the hotfix ships, bring it into staging too — otherwise the next promotion will overwrite it.

-• Hotfix back-merges to dev/staging carry the fix only — never the __version__ bump.
+• Hotfix back-merges to dev/staging carry the fix only — there's no version file for them to touch.

 Promotion cadence